aforauvik/hourlyrate/src/README.md

-Hourly Rate Converter Tool
+    Hour To Money Calculator

     Calculate Your Earnings with Ease

-    Use our Hourly Rate Converter to accurately calculate your earnings based on hours and minutes worked at a specific hourly rate.
+    Use our Hour To Money Calculator to accurately calculate your earnings based on hours and minutes worked at a specific hourly rate.
 This tool is perfect for freelancers, consultants, and contractors who need a quick and reliable way to determine their income for various projects.
 Simply enter the hours, minutes, and hourly rate to get an instant total.